typelevel/Laika/docs/05-extending-laika/01-overview.md

 Laika offers two major options for extending the native syntax of a text markup language:

-* @:ref(Implementing Directives) is an option that allows to quickly add custom functionality without implementing a custom parser.
+* [Implementing Directives] is an option that allows to quickly add custom functionality without implementing a custom parser.
-  Laika comes bundled with a handful of directives which are documented in @:ref(Standard Directives).
+  Laika comes bundled with a handful of directives which are documented in [Standard Directives].

-* @:ref(Writing Parser Extensions) is the alternative for cases where you have special requirements for the syntax so that the convenient path of writing a directive is not feasible.
+* [Writing Parser Extensions] is the alternative for cases where you have special requirements for the syntax so that the convenient path of writing a directive is not feasible.
-  In this case you also need to become familiar with @:ref(Laika's Parser Combinators).
+  In this case you also need to become familiar with [Laika's Parser Combinators].

 Technically directives hook into phase 2 of a transformation while parser extensions live in phase 1.
 Parsing of directives is performed by Laika's built-in parsers as they all have a common syntax.